parkjunkil/MOFFUSION/README.md

 ## Preparing the data

 We are now figuring out how to share an SDF dataset for MOFFUSION training, which is quite large (i.e., 60 GB).
-Please stay tuned !!
+Please stay tuned!!
+Once we share the dataset, please follow the procedure outlined below.

 ## Training
 1. Train VQVAE
 ```
-# BuildingNet
 ./launchers/train_vqvae.sh

 #After training, copy the trained VQVAE checkpoint to the `./saved_ckpt` folder (or any other folders), and specify the path in the launcher file.